sagemath/trac_to_gh/Issue 7412.md

 # Issue 7412: from_lehmer_code modifies its argument

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7412

 Original creator: ylchapuy